While Seisetsu was the master of Engaku in Kamakura he required larger

 "You told me that before," replied Seisetsu.

-"Even if I am a wealthy merchant, five hundred ryo is a lot of money,"
+"Even if I am a wealthy merchant, five hundred ryo is a lot of money," said Umezu.

 "Do you want me to thank you for it?" asked Seisetsu.